Abolitionism in Brazil: Imperial period

 Criticized in the United Kingdom itself for pretending to make England the "moral guardian of the world," in Brazil, the Aberdeen Act provoked panic in slave traders and landowners.
 The immediate consequence of the act was the significant and paradoxical increase in the slave trade, due to the anticipation of slave purchases before the definitive prohibition and, especially, the great increase in the price of slaves.
 Caio Prado Júnior says that in 1846, 50,324 slaves entered Brazil, and in 1848, 60,000.
 It is estimated that until 1850, the country received 3.5 million African captives.

-British ships chased suspicious vessels, while the British navy invaded territorial waters and threatened to block ports.
+British warships chased suspicious vessels into Brazilian waters and threatened to blockade ports involved in the slave trade.
 There were incidents, exchanges of fire in Paraná.
-Some captains, before being boarded, threw their human cargo into the ocean.
+Some Brazilian captains, before being boarded, threw their human cargo into the ocean.
 They were farmers or landowners, all slaveholders.

 The provinces protested, because at that time in Brazil, slavery was something natural, integrated into the routine and customs, seen as a necessary and legitimate institution.
 An intensely unequal society depended on slaves to maintain itself.

 Yielding to pressure, Dom Pedro II took an important step: his cabinet prepared a bill, presented to the parliament by Minister of Justice Eusébio de Queirós, which adopted effective measures for the extinction of the slave trade.
 Converted into Law No. 581 of September 4, 1850, its article 3 determined that:

 One of its articles determined the trial of offenders should be done by the Admiralty, thus passing on to the imperial government the power to judge, which had previously been conferred on local judges.

 There were so many protests that, in July 1852, Eusébio de Queirós had to appear before the Chamber of Deputies to appeal for a change in public opinion.
 He recalled that many farmers in the north faced financial difficulties, unable to pay their debts to the traffickers.
-Many had mortgaged their properties to speculators and large traffickers - including many Portuguese - to obtain funds to buy more captives.
-He also recalled that, if such a large quantity of African slaves continued to enter the Empire, there would be an imbalance between the categories of the population - free and slave - threatening the former.
-The so-called "good society" would be exposed to "very serious dangers", since the imbalance had already provoked numerous rebellions (such as that of Malê Revolt, in Salvador in 1835).
+Many had mortgaged their properties to speculators and large traffickers – including many Portuguese – to obtain funds to buy more captives.
+He also recalled that, if such a large quantity of African slaves continued to enter the Empire, there would be an imbalance between the categories of the population – free and slave – threatening the former.
+The so-called "good society" would be exposed to "very serious dangers", since the imbalance had already provoked numerous rebellions (such as that of Malê revolt, in Salvador in 1835).